freitasgouvea/metamask-snap-demo/README.md

 - [React](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)

-## Packages
+## Packages Overview

 ### contracts

-This package contains the smart contracts for the NFT Pool Demo and uses [Foundry](https://book.getfoundry.sh/) to build, test and deploy the smart contracts and is configured to interact with [Linea Network](https://docs.linea.build/) using [Infura](https://docs.infura.io/) as a RPC provider.
+The `contracts` package houses the smart contracts essential for our NFT Pool Demo.
+Leveraging [Foundry](https://book.getfoundry.sh/), for build, test, and deploy smart contracts seamlessly.
+The setup is configured to interact flawlessly with the [Linea Network](https://docs.linea.build/) using [Infura](https://docs.infura.io/) as an RPC provider.

 See full details in [contracts/README.md](./packages/contracts/README.md)

 ### site

-Contains the frontend application for the demo snap and was built using [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/)

-Has a set of [hooks](./packages/site/src/hooks) built to easily instantiate MetaMask wallet and interact with smart contracts deployed on the Linea Network.
-Also has a [snap file](./packages/site/src/utils/snap.tsx) to show how to integrate the frontend application with the snap.
+The `site` package contains the frontend application of our NFT Pool Demo, developed with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
+Within this package, you'll discover a collection of custom [hooks](./packages/site/src/hooks) designed to facilitate MetaMask wallet instantiation and interaction with smart contracts deployed on the Linea Network.
+Additionally, explore the [snap file](./packages/site/src/utils/snap.tsx) for insights on integrating the frontend application with the Snap feature.

 See full details in [site/README.md](./packages/site/README.md)

 ### snap

-This package was built using [TypeScript](https://www.typescriptlang.org/) and contains the snaps for the NFT Pool Demo.
+The `snap` package, crafted entirely in [TypeScript](https://www.typescriptlang.org/), houses the snaps for our NFT Pool Demo, demonstrating the innovative capabilities of MetaMask Snaps.

 See full details in [snap/README.md](./packages/snap/README.md)